addyosmani/backbone-fundamentals/backbone-fundamentals.md

 #####Mediator

 A Mediator is an object that coordinates interactions (logic and behavior) between multiple objects.
-It makes decisions on when to call which objects, based on the actions (or in-action) of other objects and input.
+It makes decisions on when to call which objects, based on the actions (or inaction) of other objects and input.

 **A Mediator For Backbone**

-Backbone doesn’t have the idea of a mediator built in to it like a lot of other MV* frameworks do.
-But that doesn’t mean you can’t write one in 1 line of code:
+Backbone doesn’t have the idea of a mediator built into it like a lot of other MV* frameworks do.
+But that doesn’t mean you can’t write one using a single line of code:

 ```javascript
 var mediator = {};